-A limited number of caddies will be available from Portmarnock Golf Club at the competitor's own expense and should be booked early to avoid disappointment.
+A limited number of caddies will be available from Portmarnock Golf Club at competitors' own expense and should be booked early to avoid disappointment.
 To book a caddie please contact:

 Telephone: +353 1 8462 979 Ext.
 3 Email: info@portmarnockgolfclub.ie